Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Numerical Results

 The objective of this subsection is to evaluate the performance of the proposed cell-free massive MIMO architecture with wireless fronthaul (and separate APs).
 In particular, we want to draw some insights into how this architecture performs if compared with the classical fiber-fronthaul based cell-free massive MIMO architecture and whether it can achieve comparable data rates.
 To do that, we consider a setup where the UEs and APs are randomly placed over an area of $100m \times 100m$ centered at $(0, 0)$.
 Unless otherwise stated, the following simulations assume that $K=10$ UEs and $M=100$ APs are placed in the considered area.
 The central unit (CPU) is located at $\bz_0 = (x_0, y_0) = (-D, 0)$, i.e., at a distance $D=100$m away from the center of the square area.
 The simulations are averaged over $250$ realizations.
 Each realization drops the APs and UEs randomly adopting a uniform probability distribution.
 With this setup, we study the following important questions.

-\textbf{What is the performance of the fronthaul beamforming? } To evaluate the performance of the adopted fronthaul beamforming approach in our wireless-fronthaul based cell-free massive MIMO architecture, we plot the achievable beamforming gain for the considered deployment in \figref{fig:optimizedbeams}.
+\textbf{What is the performance of the fronthaul beamforming? } To evaluate the performance of the adopted fronthaul beamforming approach\footnote{As mentioned in \sref{ssec:fronthaulopt}, we adopt the suboptimal approach in \cite{wang2019energy} to optimize the beams.
+The approach starts from a beam vector, and iteratively updates each beamforming coefficient to maximize the rate until the convergence.
+To ensure a good performance, this solution is applied for $100$ starting points, and the best performing beam is adopted in the simulations.} in our wireless-fronthaul based cell-free massive MIMO architecture, we plot the achievable beamforming gain for the considered deployment in \figref{fig:optimizedbeams}.
 This figure shows the beamforming gain in x-y coordinates for two different AP group sizes, namely a group of 12 APs in \figref{fig:optimizedbeams-a} and a group of 25 APs in \figref{fig:optimizedbeams-b}.
 These figures provide a visual verification that the central unit focuses it multi-cast beam towards the APs in the group of interest.
 In terms of beamforming gain, it varies from 12 (i.e., around 11dB) in the case of 12 APs group to 4 (i.e., around 6dB) in the 25 APs/group case.
 This highlights the trade-off between the fronthaul rate and access rate as the group sizes increases, as this decreases the fronthaul rate while increasing the access rate.
 It is worth mentioning here that this fronthaul beamforming can be further improved when adopting hybrid precoding approaches \cite{Li2019a,Alkhateeb2014c}.
 Also, leveraging machine learning could enable the autonomous design of these beamforming vectors/codebooks \cite{Alrabeiah2020c,Zhang2021b,Zhang2021a}.
-This can further reduce the depolyment overhead.
+This can further reduce the deployment overhead.